Vitaliy Antonov: Other activities

 Since 1999 Antonov has been the Honorary Consul of the Republic of Lithuania in Lviv and Lviv Oblast, and since 2007 - the Honorary General Consul of the Republic of Lithuania in Lviv.

-In 1999–2000, Antonov headed the commission of the Ukrainian Union of Industrialists and Entrepreneurs's commission on issues of the fuel-energy sector of Ukraine.
+In 2021, Antonov submitted his credentials.

 He has been the head of the Taras Shevchenko Ukrainian-Lithuanian Fund in 2001-2021.
+In 2021, Antonov submitted his credentials.

 Antonov became one of the founders of the Lviv Business School of the Ukrainian Catholic University in 2008.

 He was a member of the Council of Investors under the Cabinet of Ministers of Ukraine in 2009–2010.

 In 2016, Antonov was elected a member of the supervisory board of Ivan Franko Lviv National University.

-On August 24, 2019, for a significant personal contribution to the socio-economic development of the district by the decision of the Skole District Council Number 800 dated August 8, 2019, Antonov was awarded the title of "Honorary Citizen of the Skole District".

 In 2019-2020 he headed the newly established Committee on Strategic Initiatives,Investment and Tax Policy from the Federation of Employers of Ukraine.